pmean/build-website/text/07/MethodologicalFlaws.md

 **anything of reasonable value**, it will outweigh the risks and burdens.

-I\'m sure that people will argue this point, but I believe that **the IRB should hold up a study only if it finds a fatal flaw**.
-That doesn\'t mean that you can\'t offer a suggestion (e.g., we approve this study as it currently stands, but we\'d like you to consider using a concealed allocation scheme as part of the research).
+I'm sure that people will argue this point, but I believe that **the IRB should hold up a study only if it finds a fatal flaw**.
+That doesn't mean that you can't offer a suggestion (e.g., we approve this study as it currently stands, but we'd like you to consider using a concealed allocation scheme as part of the research).

-So what\'s a fatal flaw?
+So what's a fatal flaw?
 There are two good standards.
 First, is a flaw so serious that the research is **unlikely to be published in any peer reviewed journal?** Alternately, you could ask whether a flaw is so serious that it would **fail to meet the quality screen typically used